tsiry95/openshift-strongloop-cartridge/README.md

     $ git push --force openshift master

 That's it!
 You can now check out your application at the app URL/domain you set for your OpenShift app.
-If you have enabled StrongOps monitoring, log in to the StrongOps dashboard at http://strongops.strongloop.com and you should be able to see your app.